Why Contingent Workers Could Be the Competitive Edge You Need

 - Interns (not always)

-What the above have in common is that they only work for a particular company on a temporary basis.
-They’re relied upon by a firm under certain circumstances or for certain projects.
-That’s where the ‘contingent’ part of the name comes from.
+What all the above have in common is that they only work for a particular company on a temporary basis.
+They’re called upon by a business under certain circumstances or for certain projects.
+That’s where the “contingent” part comes in.

 Why is the Contingent Workforce Growing?

-Both the modern workforce and workplace are changing.
-The new generation of workers prizes flexibility and freedom over stability and high wages.
-They are more open to less traditional ways of working.
-Those include options such as telecommuting or interacting remotely.
+The new generation of workers value flexibility and freedom over stability and high wages.
+They are more open to less traditional ways of working, such as telecommuting.
 These types of work fit better with modern lifestyles.

 Benefits of Using Contingent Workers

-We’ve touched on the reasons why workers may choose a less traditional relationship with firms.
+We’ve touched on the reasons workers may choose a less traditional relationship with companies.
 As a contingent worker, they have more freedom and control over their own working life.
-There are also advantages that contingent workers offer to companies that use them.
-The following are the most notable.
+But what are the advantages they bring to the table?

 Access to Expertise & Filling Skills Gaps

 Contingent workers are often highly talented individuals with a specific skill set.
-Contracting those kinds of pros is the ideal way to fill a skills gap within an organization.
-Firms – especially SMEs – often struggle to cover all bases.
-It’s hard to have expertise in all areas, within any permanent workforce.
+Contracting these kinds of pros is the ideal way to fill a skills gap within an organization.
+You may not have an expert in every area on staff.
+This is where hiring an independent contractor can help.

-Looking to contractors is a way to cover any shortcomings in your workforce’s skills.
-Contractors can give the firm specialized expertise that you may only need on a project by project basis.
-Opting for a contingent worker for a particular task lets you work with an experienced pro.
+Contractors can give the company specialized expertise that you may only need on a project-by-project basis.
 It’s less likely you’d be able to hire a worker at a similar skill level on a full-time basis.

 Flexibility

-The contingent workforce is a resource for a business to use when needed.
-If there’s a sudden influx of work, a firm can use contingent workers to pick up the slack.
+If there’s a sudden influx of work, companies can use contingent workers to pick up the slack.
 If a specialized project arises, they can find a contractor with the right expertise.
 Then, when a period of cooperation ends, so do the business’s responsibilities to the freelancer.

 Cost-Efficiency